 This is the AKI

-It is, and always should be all about you.
+It is, and always should be, all about you.
 We expect you to be unconditionally driven because what you have to say, think or do is very relevant.
 This means that whatever you want to achieve is very relevant as well.
-You hate it – or you love it for life, that is a promise.
+You hate it – or you love it for life.
+That is a promise.

 The AKI is small but comprehensive, with workshops for metal, plastics, silk-screening, printing, ceramics, and woodworking.
-It has large format plotters, laser cutters, 3D printers, a fully equipped video, and photo studio and even a darkroom.
+It has large format plotters, laser cutters, 3D printers, a fully equipped video and photo studio and even a darkroom.
 There are also artist studios and exhibition galleries.
 It is nearly perfect, but if a student still needs something else, we are happy to try and find a solution.
 There are options for working with students from the University of Technology, Saxion University and the Conservatory.

 The AKI offers three programmesCrossmedia DesignMoving Image, and Fine Art, with a range of subdivisions in each (see programme information).
-This provides a basic structure, but you can decide together with your instructors which boundaries you accept or ignore between, say, Art and Design or 2D and 3D – or between craft and concept.
+This provides a basic structure, but you can decide with your instructors which boundaries you accept or ignore between, say, Art and Design or 2D and 3D – or between craft and concept.

 English streams: Crossmedia Design, Fine Art and Moving Image have an English stream.